mrsimb/macrorecorder/README.md

 2. Change macroHotkey code in "SETTINGS SECTION"

 ## Known issues
-- Macros no saving.
-There is just no save function at the time, i'm working on it.
 - By strange reason, recording with non-english keyboard layouts won't work (for me at least).
 - Recording shift+(abc), and sending it results Abc, not ABC.
 This is a LuaMacros bug.